DarkblowPB/darkblowV42_Website/readme.rst

 	- Re-Create New Admin Site (10%)
 	- Adding Trade Feature (80%)
-	- Adding Exchange Items Feature (65%)
+	- Adding Exchange Items Feature
 	- Adding Voucher Feature
 	- Adding New API For New PBLauncher (Not Included On Public Release)
 	- Complexing Validation Method
 	- Supporting Encryption During POST Data
 	- Adding New Email Verification
-	- Transform Native Function To Ajax To Get Realtime Data (65%)
+	- Transform Basic Function To Ajax To Get Realtime Data (90%)
+	- Improving Function
+	- Clean Up The Code
 	- Fixing Minor Bug When Execute Some Function

 *******************